open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 and you also have limited capabilities.
 He says, "If you’re making Kubernetes APIs calls or attribute enrichment, that’s the thing that would get exponentially expensive if you’re running as a sidecar."
-He shares an example: "...if you have sidecar on 10k pods, then that’s 10k API calls made to the K8s API.
+He shares an example: "...if you have sidecar [Collector using the [k8sattributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor)] on 10k pods, then that’s 10k API calls made to the K8s API.
 That's expensive."

 On the other hand, if you have five pods deployed on StatefulSets, "that's not